 Students attend classes 216 days a year – regular school hours are Monday – Friday from 8:30 AM to 2:45 PM.

 All League School students have been diagnosed with autism spectrum disorder, including pervasive developmental disorder (PDD), high-functioning autism, nonverbal learning disorder or Asperger’s syndrome.
 The school is licensed to educate students from ages 3 to 22 years and has a maximum population of 110 students, including 20 residential students.
-Our classrooms have a 1 to 4 staff/student ratio, with 8 -10 students in each classroom.
+Our classrooms have a 6:1 Licensed Educator ratio.

 The League School is housed in a one-level, 35,000-square-foot building set on 12 scenic acres in Walpole, Massachusetts.
 Our state-of-the-art classrooms, recreational facilities and common areas are specifically designed to meet the sensory and environmental needs of our students.